flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ![PSN category in XMB.](xmb/network.jpg){.tab-float}

-In answer to Microsoft's [Xbox Live](xbox#network-service) and Nintendo's [Nintendo WiFi Connection](nintendo-ds#network-service), Sony had its own online infrastructure... **PlayStation Network**, or PSN.
+In response to Microsoft's [Xbox Live](xbox#network-service) and Nintendo's [Nintendo Wi-Fi Connection](nintendo-ds#wireless-network), Sony had its own online infrastructure... **PlayStation Network** or 'PSN'.

 This service superseded the primitive [DNAS](playstation-2#network-service), previously deployed for the PlayStation 2.
 One of the additions was the use of a centralised authentication system.

-Users could register a free PSN account using the console; this enabled them to play with other people around the globe using WiFi connection.
+Users could register a free PSN account using the console, enabling multiplayer gaming with other people around the globe via Wi-Fi connection.

 It's worth mentioning that at first, the PSP didn't include many online services.
 This changed drastically with the release of the PlayStation 3, but I guess this is a story for a later article...